-The assumption that if a start-up does not receive funding it will not be able to grow, and so it will fail, it leads the computation of the conditional probabilities in a similar way as the two probabilities (getting funded and being scalable and profitable) were independent.
+The assumption is that if a startup does not receive any funding it will not be able to grow, and so it will fail.
+This leads to the computation of the conditional probabilities in a similar way as if the two probabilities (getting funded and being scalable and profitable) were independent.
 In fact, they are not, of course.

-2. Successful scenario.
 YCombinator has experienced 26 companies that achieved a valuation in the range of £[10 – 40] Mln.
-Reminding that the 3% acceptance rate generates a set of 17,033 startups while the 5% gives us 10,220 start-ups, the rate of success for this cluster is included between 0.0015 and 0.0025.
+Remember that the 3% acceptance rate generates a set of 17,033 startups, while the 5% gives us 10,220 start-ups.
+The rate of success for this cluster is included between 0.0015 and 0.0025.

 The computation of the conditional probabilities relies on the following equations:

 0.05 x Lower Bound (Successful) = 0.0015

 3rd Scenario: The probability of failure at this time is defined by the complementary set of the other two scenarios.

 Upper Bound (Failure) = 1 – (Lower Bound (Extremely Successful) – (Lower Bound (Successful) = 0.9260

 Lower Bound (Failure) = 1 – (Upper Bound (Extremely Successful) – (Upper Bound (Successful) = 0.7997